OSHA Proposes National Worker Heat Stress Rule to Protect Indoor and Outdoor Workers from Extreme Heat

 Contact RHP Risk Management to Reduce the Risk of Heat Stress in Your Workplace

-RHP Risk Management’s staff of experienced Industrial Hygiene provide guidance to employers in development and implementation of a heat injury and illness prevention plant (HIIP).
+RHP Risk Management’s staff of experienced Industrial Hygienists provide guidance to employers in development and implementation of a heat injury and illness prevention plan (HIIP).
 Contact us for an initial consultation or call (866) 481-8188.

 For more on occupational heat stress, listen to Rod Harvey’s, P.E., CIH, CSP, CHMM interview with the Missouri Employers Mutual workSAFE podcast, watch Rod’s interview with Business Insurance, and listen to Rod’s appearance on the Greenberg Traurig Workplace Safety Review podcast.